MaxHalford/eaopt/README.md

 If you wish to not use certain genetic operators, you can set them to `nil`.
 This is available for the `Mutator` and the `Migrator` (the other ones are part of the minimum requirements).
 Each operator contains an explanatory description that can be consulted in the [documentation](https://godoc.org/github.com/MaxHalford/gago).

+## Naming convention

+Package gago has a convention for naming genetic operators.
+The name begins with a letter or a short sequence of letters to specify which kind of operator it is:

+- `C`: crossover
+- `Mut`: mutator
+- `Mig`: migrator
+- `S`: selector

+Then comes the second part of the name which indicates on what kind of genomes the operator works:

+- `F`: `float64`
+- `S`: `string`
+- No letter means the operator works on any kind of genome, regardless of the underlying type.

+Finally the name of the operator ends with a word to indicate what it does.

 ## Using different types

 Some genetic operators target a specific type, these ones are prefixed with the name of the type (`Float`, `String`).
 The ones that don't have prefixes work with any types, which is down to the way they are implemented.
 Default configurations are available in `configuration.go`.